 - If you have contact details for all intended survey respondents, you can send the same link to everyone.
-That’s means they’re assured they won’t be identified by answering
+This means they’re assured they won’t be identified by answering.

 - If you want to leave the survey open for a long time – as part of an ‘always on’ listening strategy – you can add it to a website or internal page

 An anonymous survey means you can’t match responses with your own employee data.
-If you want to analyse demographics, you’ll need to add these questions to the survey itself (see more in our Distribution article)
+If you want to analyse demographics, you’ll need to add these questions to the survey itself.
+Read more about adding in demographic questions here.

 Which option should I choose?